 - Neuropathic pain

-February 9, 2022, the MOPH announced the announcement in the government gazette RE: Specific the names of narcotics in category 5 B.E.2565 (2022) which comes into force on 9 June 2022.2 The announcement effect on the status of the cannabis as below;
+On February 9, 2022, the MOPH announced the announcement in the government gazette RE: Specific names of narcotics in category 5 B.E.
+2565 (2022), which comes into force on June 9, 2022.
+2 The announcement’s effect on the status of cannabis is as follows:

 Cannabis and Hemp Extracts

-1- Containing tetrahydrocannabinol (THC) MORE THAN 0.2% whether it is planted in Thailand or oversea is classified as a narcotic drug.
+1. Anything containing tetrahydrocannabinol (THC) greater than 0.2%, whether it is planted in Thailand or overseas, is classified as a narcotic drug.

-2- Containing THC NOT MORE THAN 0.2% which the extract is permitted from the cannabis which is planted in Thailand is NOT classified as a narcotic drug.
+2. Containing THC of not more than 0.2%, the extract is permitted from the cannabis that is planted in Thailand and is not classified as a narcotic drug.

-3- Any extract from the seeds of the cannabis or hemp which is planted in Thailand is not classified as a drug.
+3. Any extract from the seeds of cannabis or hemp that is planted in Thailand is not classified as a drug.

-From June 9, 2022, people are allowed to plant Ganja and Ganchong in their households without permission but not allowed to extract without permission.
-However, planting them must be reported to The Food and Drug Administration (FDA) through the application called “Plookganja” which means cannabis planting in Thai.
+From June 9, 2022, people are allowed to plant ganja and ganchong in their households without permission but not to extract them without permission.
+However, planting them must be reported to the Food and Drug Administration (FDA) through an application called “Plookganja,” which means cannabis planting in Thai.

-The importation of cannabis seeds, hemp, other parts such as inflorescences, leaves, branches, stalks do not require an import permit under the Narcotic Drug Code.
+The importation of cannabis seeds, hemp, and other parts such as inflorescences, leaves, branches, and stalks does not require an import permit under the Narcotic Drug Code.
 But must be permitted to import under the Plant Varieties Act B.E.
-2518 and Plant Quarantine Act B.E.
-2507
+2518 and the Plant Quarantine Act B.E.
+2507.

-An extract imported from abroad classified as a narcotic must be licensed under the narcotics Law.
+An extract imported from abroad classified as a narcotic must be licenced under the Narcotics Law.

-Any parts of cannabis and hemp being used to make any products requires permission and operate according to the quality standards of each product such as, food must comply with the FDA.
+Any parts of cannabis and hemp being used to make any products require permission and operate according to the quality standards of each product, such as food, which must comply with the FDA.
 Medicines must comply with the Drug Act.
 And cosmetics must comply with the Cosmetics Act.

 Recreation Use Such As Smoke

-“Smoke” or use recreationally is questionable.
-Now, the cannabis and hemp Act, B.E….and Draft Notification of the Ministry of Public Health Re: Prescribing the smell and smoke of cannabis, hemp or any other similar plant as a nuisance B.E…..are bringing in legislation.
+“Smoke,” or use recreationally, is questionable.
+Now, the Cannabis and Hemp Act, B.E., and Draught Notification of the Ministry of Public Health Re: Prescribing the smell and smoke of cannabis, hemp, or any other similar plant as a nuisance, B.E., are bringing in legislation.

-In Thailand, from June 9, 2022. cannabis and hemp will become opportunities for commercial weather, medical or recreation.
-The law raises the commercial value of these plants, it is a good chance for business startup and business expansion into Thailand.
+In Thailand, starting June 9, 2022.
+Cannabis and hemp will become opportunities for commercial, medical, or recreational use.
+The law raises the commercial value of these plants, which is a good chance for business startups and expansion into Thailand.
 If you are in need of a business and commercial lawyer in Thailand.
-We Can Help
+We Can Help.